modular-magician/terraform-provider-google-beta/website/docs/r/certificate_manager_certificate_map.html.markdown

   (Optional)
   Set of labels associated with a Certificate Map resource.

+* `location` -
+  (Optional)
+  The Cloud location for the certificate map.
+If not specified, "global" is used.

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.